-Footwear-Tall black or brown dress or field boots, or jodhpur/paddock boots with matching full grain smooth leather leg piece (also called smooth leather half-chaps).
+Footwear-Conventional type of riding footwear, that covers the ankles (short or tall) with a heel.
+Tall black, brown, or other dark hue, dress or field boots, or jodhpur/paddock boots with matching full grain smooth leather leg piece or leather-like material are allowed.
+Accents of a different color are permitted.

-Gloves-Any type, color
+Gloves - Any type, color